musoniusr/DhammaratoDhamma/_posts/2024-04-14-you-dont-have-to-fix-the-world-sangha-uk-210-04-14-24-SMALigFMRxM.md

 Okay, you're giving me too much, and it's hard to hear.
 You're a little bit muffled.
 Michael, can you give me a short version of what he just said?

 If I could, I could maybe just comment on it for you.
-Domarado.
+Dhammarato.
 The news that's worthwhile paying attention to is what's new right now.
 What's happening right now in your vicinity.
 In your vicinity part not on the news broadcast, because that's been filtered by people who have an agenda.

 Use your own mind.